Smart grids by country: Generation expansion

+Transmission expansion

 To support the aggressive generation expansion plan, there are extensive plans to expand transmission as well.
 Expanding transmission lines will help China to connect new generation to demand centers and integrate the seven separate power grids that currently exist in China.
 Much of China's new transmission will be ultra-high voltage (UHV) lines.
 The UHV lines should transfer power at lower cost with fewer losses.
 On May 21, 2009, China has announced an aggressive framework for Smart Grid deployment.
 Comparing with US and Europe, the Chinese Smart Grid appears to be more transmission-centric.